 - By mail Mailed payments must be received no later than the penalty date printed on the tax notice to avoid the late penalty charges.
 Post dated cheques are acceptable.

 Send your payment to: The Village of Burns Lake PO Box 570 Burns Lake BC V0J 1E0

 - With your mortgage payment Your financial institution can pay your taxes on your behalf if you have made such an arrangement through your mortgage agreement.
 Contact your mortgage company for further information.
-Remember to submit your completed home owner grant application directly to the Village of Burns Lake Office.

 - At the local Credit Union You can pay your property taxes at the Credit Union if you are a Credit Union customer.
 For your payment to be considered on time, you must have a receipt from your bank with a date stamped on or before the tax due date.
 If making a payment on the due date, please check your bank stamp to ensure the correct date is shown.
 Receipts stamped after the penalty date will be subject to a 10% penalty.
 Please check with the Credit Union regarding bank cut off times to avoid penalty.
-Remember to complete and sign your home owner grant application.

 - Tax Deferment You may be eligible to defer your current property taxes.
 The British Columbia Tax Deferment Program is a loan program that allows you to defer your annual property taxes on your home if you meet certain criteria.
 Only current year taxes are eligible for deferment.
 You will still be responsible to submit your Home Owner Grant to the Village of Burns Lake Office by the due date as well as pay your annual refuse charge if applicable to avoid a 10% penalty.
 Applications received after the property tax due date will be subject to a 10% penalty as well as any denied applications.
 For detailed information on this program visit the Deferment Office Website, or contact the Village of Burns Lake Office at 250-692-7587.